 Operations have been idle for several weeks and management just announced layoffs, salary cuts and the closing of the London office.
 CEO Edmund Shimoon owns a quarter of ordinary shares and the board has initiated a massive buyback program last year.

-Calvalley nonetheless exhibits a great history of profitability despite the excessively risky context they deal with.
-Hopefully they will keep returning cash to shareholders instead of drilling someplace else.
+Calvalley nonetheless exhibits a great history of profitability despite the excessively risky context the company deals with.
+Hopefully management will keep returning cash to shareholders instead of opting to drill someplace else.

 In 2012, Norwegian producer DNO expressed interest in acquiring Calvalley for $214 million.